cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 }
 ```

-After all that, confirm that your tests run.
+After doing all that, confirm that your tests run.

 <CodeGroup>